tsujigiri/uxpec/README.md

 `context` and `it` functions that are used to *describe* what is being tested and what *it* is supposed to behave like in a specific *context*.
 Further, it provides assertions to be performed on the stack after your code under test has run.
-So far there is one assertion, `assert/true`, which checks whether the value to be tested is a non-zero byte:
+So far there are two assertions, `assert/true` and `assert/false`, which check whether the value on the stack is a non-zero or zero byte, respectively:

 ```
 describe "my 20 "code 00